farznaj/multiscope_fn/README.md

 # multiscope_fn
-Codes used for the analysis of Allen Institute Multiscope data used in this paper: https://www.biorxiv.org/content/10.1101/2020.10.06.328294v2
+Codes used for the analysis of the Allen Institute Multiscope data described in this paper: https://www.biorxiv.org/content/10.1101/2020.10.06.328294v2

 The codes in this repository use the Visual Behavior dataset collected at the Allen Institute using Multiplane Mesoscopes.
 Dataset: